dappforce/subsocial-docs/docs/develop/grill-light/Extensions.md

 ---
 id: extensions
 title: Understanding Extensions
-description: Learn what are Grill Extensions and how you can leverage to create improved chat experiences for your users.
+description: Learn what Grill Extensions are and how you can leverage them to create improved chat experiences for your users.
-keywords: [Extensions, Grill Light, Building on Grill App, Web3 Social, Blockchain, Subsocial]
+keywords: [Extensions, Grill Light, Building on the Grill app, Web3 Social, Blockchain, Subsocial]
 displayed_sidebar: developSidebar
 ---

-Grill Light introduces support for Custom Extensions that opens the scope for in-chat elements for your users.
+Grill Light introduces support for Custom Extensions which increases the scope of in-chat elements for your users.

-## What are Extensions?
+## What are extensions?

-An extension is a schema defination for new set of chat element with a proper components and a very specific usecase of sharing information.
+An extension is a schema definition for a new set of chat elements with proper components and a very specific use case for sharing information.

 :::info Example
- **NFT Extension** helps allows people to share NFTs as a chat element in the grill app from different chains like EVM, Solana, etc.
+ The **NFT Extension** allows people to share NFTs as a chat element in the Grill app from different chains like Ethereum, Solana, etc.
 :::

-## How extensions work?
+## How do extensions work?

-Every extension have 3 things:
+Every extension have three things:

-- A form input to ask user to share data about the chat element (for NFT, it can be contract address & token id)
+- An input form for the user to share data about the chat element (for example, the contract address & token id of an NFT)
 - JSON Schema to set the structure of the data for storage before it is sent to IPFS
 - Parser with React component that shows the chat element in the Grill App UI and gives users a functionality to interact with.

-## Extension structuring in Chat
+## Structuring an extension in the chat

-A typical chat message on Grill have the following schema when it is sent to IPFS for storage.
+A typical chat message on Grill has the following schema when it is sent to IPFS for storage.

 ```json
 {